Barrier-free workplaces

 - controllability by the user

-- two-channel-principle (good accessibility and usability) respectively the
+Two-channel-principle (good accessibility and usability)

-- two-senses-principle (good perceptibility and recognizability)
+Two-senses-principle (good perceptibility and recognizability)

 The central instrument in occupational safety is the risk assessment.
 A systematic examination of the workplace shows where there are accident or other health risks and what changes are necessary.
 Escape routes in particular must be taken into account here.
 Trained occupational safety specialists carry out such risk assessments.
 The employers' liability insurance associations can also provide advice and support in this regard.